tomwechsler/Microsoft_Endpoint_Manager/Links.md

 Use security baselines to configure Windows devices in Intune
 https://learn.microsoft.com/en-us/mem/intune/protect/security-baselines

-## Intune and other Microsoft security tools
+## Intune and other Microsoft security tools (More links to come on this topic.)

 Enforce compliance for Microsoft Defender for Endpoint with Conditional Access in Intune
 https://learn.microsoft.com/en-us/mem/intune/protect/advanced-threat-protection